svalinn/DAGMC-viz/README.md

 ----------------------------------------

+### graveyad_removal.py
-<span>2.</span> graveyad_removal.py can be used to remove the graveyard volume/group from an h5m geometry file.
+This module can be used to remove the graveyard volume/group from an h5m geometry file.
 The new file will be written in the current directory with ```_no_grave.h5m``` appended to the original file name.
 It can also extract curve, surface, and volume EntitySets.

 ```
 graveyard_removal [h5mfile]